aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 3. Use either **`batch_processor`** decorator or your instantiated processor as a context manager to kick off processing
 4. Return the appropriate response contract to Lambda via **`.response()`** processor method

+???+ info
-!!! info "This code example optionally uses Tracer and Logger for completion"
+    This code example optionally uses Tracer and Logger for completion.

 === "As a decorator"